Jared Kushner, Trump's trusted son-in-law

 Mr Trump once described his son-in-law as "very good at politics".

+US Ambassador to the UN Nikki Haley told the president his son-in-law is a "such a hidden genius that no one understands".

-And Mr Kushner seemed to justify this assessment during the 2016 White House campaign, proving himself adept at outmanoeuvring rivals.
+And Mr Kushner seemed to justify those assessments during the 2016 White House campaign, proving himself adept at outmanoeuvring rivals.

 When combative campaign manager Corey Lewandowski was fired before the election, it was reportedly Mr Kushner who pushed for him to get the chop.